If you have never heard about Carrier IQ before you can rest assured that you are not the only one.

-Carrier IQ is a software that runs on more than 140 million mobile phones (according to information on the Carrier IQ website).
+Carrier IQ is a software that runs on more than 140 million mobile phones according to information on the Carrier IQ website (which is no longer available).
 It is a monitoring software that can track user activities and data, including their personal information, locations, network communications, phone calls, messages and a lot more.

 A few aspects make the software especially suspicious from a consumer perspective.
 Carrier IQ is not listed as a running application on the phone.
 The software furthermore cannot be stopped or deactivated on standard phones.